rodrigue89/Swizzle/README.md

 ## How can I use it?

-Using it is simple.
-Simply clone or download the directory to your computer and add it to your Swift project.
+Using it is simple: just clone or download the directory to your computer and add it to your Swift project.

 ![](https://github.com/SafelySwift/Swizzle/blob/master/Images/Screen%20Shot%202018-12-17%20at%209.20.42%20PM.png)